|Monthly Tech-Tip |

 Refers to a black matte glaze that resembles the pebbly surface of cast iron.
 Traditionally most potters have believed that these are most easily made at cone 10 reduction, since the needed silky magnesia matte surface has been "indigenous" there.
 But recently more people are using high-MgO glazes in oxidation, finding they produce the same silky, pebbly surface (as long as there is sufficient flux, usually boron).
 A key success factor is willingness to tune the degree of matteness, typically mixing a batch from a recipe likely to be slightly more matte than desired, then doing cycles of adding measured amounts of a glossy base and reassessing the degree of matteness.
 Cooling speed is also a factor in the nature of the surface, that is why it is typical to tune the color by blending matte:glossy rather than adapt the firing to that specific gunmetal recipe.

-After 40+ years of making pottery I finally have a perfect gunmetal black.
+I finally have a perfect functional, durable gunmetal black!
 It has an incredible silky surface.
 It does not cutlery mark.
 It does not craze on anything.
 It is easy to clean.
-This is G2934Y with 6% Mason 6600 black stain firing using the PLC6DS schedule.
+This is G2934Y with 6% Mason 6600 black stain fired using the PLC6DS schedule.
 I had to tune it a bit, adding about 15% glossy G2926B, because it was a little too matte on initial firings.
 But now it is perfect.
 These are heavy mugs made using the M340 casting recipe (and the casting-jiggering process).
 The speckled mug was made by casting a thin layer of the speckled version of the slip first, then filling the mold with the regular slip.
 I used a 40-minute cast to get walls nice and thick!

 It has 5% Mason 6666 stain added.